How to Dress Like a Russian Woman in Winter

 After spending some days in Russia during the coldest period of the year, you start to understand why fur is so popular here.
 The fur and wool are the only materials that can keep you warm for long periods of time.

-Traditionally (and additionally to the classic Russian dishes), Russian people use these natural materials for centuries and while now there are other synthetically produced thermal clothes, the traditions cannot be overridden.
+Traditionally (and additionally to the classic Russian meals), Russian people use these natural materials for centuries and while now there are other synthetically produced thermal clothes, the traditions cannot be overridden.
 And let us be fair – fur coats and hats are SO beautiful and stylish.

 Russian women are famous for their ability to stay stylish and active in cold weather.
 In this article in Vogue, you can read some insights from native Russian ladies how to be stylish and stay warm.